Dynamic Regret of Strongly Adaptive Methods: From Adaptive to Dynamic

-It is easy to verify that strongly convex functions with bounded gradients are also exp-concave \citep{ML:Hazan:2007}. \begin{lemma} Suppose $f(\cdot): \Omega \mapsto \R$ is $\lambda$-strongly convex and $\nabla f(\w) \leq G$ for all $\w \in \Omega$.
-Then, $f(\cdot)$ is $\frac{\lambda}{G^2}$-exp-concave. \end{lemma} Thus, Corollary~\ref{cor:exp} can be directly applied to strongly convex functions, and yields a dynamic regret of $O(\sqrt{T V_T \log T})$.
-According to Theorem 4 of \citet{Non-Stationary}, the minimax dynamic regret of strongly convex functions is $O(\sqrt{T V_T})$, which implies our upper bound is almost minimax optimal.
+Finally, we study strongly convex functions.
+According to Lemma~\ref{lem:strongly}, we know that strongly convex functions with bounded gradients are also exp-concave.
+Thus, Corollary~\ref{cor:exp} can be directly applied to strongly convex functions, and yields a dynamic regret of $O(d \sqrt{T V_T \log T})$.
+However, the upper bound depends on the dimensionality $d$.
+To address this limitation, we use online gradient descent as the subroutine in Algorithm~\ref{alg:1}.

-A limitation of Corollary~\ref{cor:exp} is that the constant in the upper bound depends on the dimensionality $d$.
-In the following, we show that when the functions are strongly convex and online gradient descent is used as the subroutine of Algorithm~\ref{alg:1}, both the adaptive and dynamic regrets are independent from $d$. \begin{cor} Let $K=T^{1/\gamma}$, where $\gamma>1$ is a small constant.
+From Theorems~\ref{thm:strong:convex} and \ref{thm:1}, we have the following theorem, in which both the adaptive and dynamic regrets are independent from $d$. \begin{cor} Let $K=\lceil T^{1/\gamma}\rceil$, where $\gamma>1$ is a small constant.
 Suppose Assumption~\ref{ass:1} holds, and all the functions are $\lambda$-strongly convex.
 Algorithm~\ref{alg:1}, with online gradient descent as its subroutine, is strongly adaptive with

 and its dynamic regret satisfies